3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 3.5.3 Guidelines for Awarding of Reappointment, Tenure and Promotion for Faculty

-The candidate for reappointment, tenure or promotion is to present his or her chair with a well documented report of accomplishments in the categories described in Section 188.8.131.52.
-The Department Chair will review and evaluate each faculty member's level of accomplishment accordingly, after appropriate consultation with the department, and shall make recommendation relative to reappointment, tenure, or promotion.
-Such recommendations are carefully reviewed by the Committee of the Tenured Faculty and by the Provost and VCAA.
+The candidate for reappointment, tenure or promotion is to present to his or her chair a well-documented report of accomplishments in the categories described in Section 18.104.22.168.
+The Department Chair will review and evaluate each faculty member's level of accomplishment accordingly, after appropriate consultation with the department, and shall make recommendation relative to reappointment, tenure, or promotion, or in the case of Lecturers and Senior Lecturers, recommendations for the issuance of a new contract.
+Such recommendations are carefully reviewed by the Committee of the Tenured Faculty (except for the granting of new contracts to Lecturers and Senior Lecturers and by the Provost and VCAA.
 The following sections present guidelines for that review process in each evaluation category.

 Instructor.
 The rank of Instructor is viewed as both temporary and transitional.
 It is temporary in that it cannot be extended beyond two years.
 (However, the candidate can be offered a terminal one-year appointment.)
 It is transitional in that the faculty member is expected to acquire the terminal degree necessary for appointment at the Assistant Professor rank in a tenure-track position.
 As in all UNC Asheville positions, effective teaching is expected of instructors.